How Traction on Demand is leveraging Einstein Analytics to create Ecstatics customers, an Enjoyable workplace and Efficient projects

 We hoped to determine leading indicators and causes of growing unhappiness and project inefficiency as well as diminishing customer satisfaction.

-Time Entry data lacked utility in its current iteration: We felt that there were great insights to leverage from time entry as a business but from the individual perspective, it’s perceived to be a low value task.
+Time Entry data lacked utility in its current iteration: We felt that there were great insights to leverage from time entry as a business but from an individual perspective, it’s perceived to be a low value task.

-Time entry is counter culture:
+Time entry is also counter culture:

-- Does not always align with objectives
+- It does not always align with objectives

 Salesforce: Little customization was required within Salesforce.
-We use Account and Opportunity data along with the Financialforce data to provide the visibility and drill down options in Einstein, presenting this data in the resulting Einstein reports and dashboards.
+We use Account and Opportunity data along with Financialforce data to provide visibility and drill down options in Einstein, presenting this data in the resulting Einstein reports and dashboards.

 Financialforce PSA: Traction needed to be able to measure happiness against the task/time being logged, as well as the nature of the work in question.
 We added two custom fields for users to supply these metrics when entering their time.

 - Type of work being completed (Learning, Execution, Syndication, Admin)

 - Sentiment while completing the work (Awesome, Pretty Good, Mildly Painful and Brutal)